-"As reported today, we continue to see human cases of West Nile Virus in our community," said Dr. Philip Huang, DCHHS Director.
+"We are in the early stages of WNV season and must start thinking about the possible threat that West Nile Virus poses to our community as people go outside to enjoy outdoor activities," said Dr. Philip Huang, DCHHS Director.
 "Please follow the 4 Ds to do everything you can to avoid mosquito bites."

-- DEET: Whenever you're outside, use insect repellents that contain DEET or other EPA-approved repellents and follow instructions. - DRESS: Wear long, loose, and light-colored clothing when outdoors. - DRAIN: Drain or treat all standing water in and around your home or workplace where mosquitoes could lay eggs. - DAWN to DUSK: Limit your time outdoors during these times when mosquitos are most active.
+- •DEET: Whenever you're outside, use insect repellents that contain DEET or other EPA-approved repellents and follow instructions. - DRESS: Wear long, loose, and light-colored clothing when outdoors. - DRAIN: Drain or treat all standing water in and around your home or workplace where mosquitoes could lay eggs. - DAWN to DUSK: Limit your time outdoors during these times when mosquitos are most active.